gjh33/NoteEx/README.md

 ### user authentication

+TO DISABLE: Comment out the line at the top of `app/controllers/basic_controller` that requires user presence.

 for sign up post a form to `register_path` with params `username`, `password`, `password_confirmation`. for login post a form to `authenticate_path` with params `username`, and `password`